SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Rainbow Dash..."

-Rarity congratulated Fluttershy on her progress, "you are doing great, darling."
+Rarity congratulated Fluttershy on her progress.
+"You are doing great, darling."

-"thank you, Rarity," Fluttershy replied, "your patience and support are really helping."
+"thank you, Rarity," Fluttershy replied.
+"Your patience and support are really helpful."

 Fluttershy leaned back on the couch, lowering her shoulders and letting out a tired breath.

-Rarity asked, "would you like to take a break darling?"
+Rarity asked, "Would you like to take a break darling?"

-"Sure," Fluttershy answered, "overcoming social interactions is hard."
+"Sure," Fluttershy answered.
+"Overcoming social interactions is hard."

 "Yes, it took me quite a while before I was able to just ask her out," Rarity said.

 "Do, you really think I can do it, Rarity?"
-Fluttershy asked in a demur tone.
+Fluttershy asked in a demure tone.

-"I know you can," Rarity answered, "I believe in you and will do everything I can to help you ask her out!"
+"I know you can," Rarity answered.
+"I believe in you and will do anything I can to help you ask her out!"

 "Thank you, Rarity," Fluttershy said.

-After a few seconds of silence Rarity asked, "what made you realize you liked her more than a friend?
+After a few seconds of silence Rarity asked, "What made you realize you liked her more than a friend?
 If you don't mind sharing, of course."

-"I feel safest around her," Fluttershy said after a few seconds, "she is always there for me and does things for me even when I know she doesn't want to."
+Fluttershy said after a few seconds, "I feel safest around her.
+She is always there for me and does things for me even when I know she doesn't want to.

-Fluttershy continued, "we have been close friends since childhood, I feel a closeness to her that's hard to explain.
-When she puts her wing around me, I can barely keep it in, my heart just flutters..."
+"We have been close friends since childhood, I feel a closeness to her that's hard to explain.
+When she puts her wing around me, I can barely keep it in, my heart just flutters...

-"Don't even get me started on her looks, she's so pretty.
+"Don't get me started on her looks, she's so pretty.
 How does she look so cool and beautiful at the same time?
-How am I suppose to get her interested in me?
+How am I suppose to get her attention?
 Oh, I want to kiss her so much..."

-Fluttershy realized she was rambling, stopped speaking and turned to Rarity.
+Fluttershy realized she was rambling, she stopped speaking and turned to Rarity.

 "Sounds like you love her," Rarity said.

 "I do," Fluttershy said.

-Rarity replied, "you need to channel you love into asking her out, use it as your determination to ask her out."
+Rarity replied, "You need to channel you love into asking her out, use it as your determination to ask her out."

 Fluttershy said, "I'll try, Rarity."

-After a moment of silence Fluttershy asked, "how about you?"
+After a moment of silence Fluttershy asked, "How about you?"

 "Beg your pardon?"
 Rarity asked.

-Fluttershy asked, "what made you realize you liked Pinkie romantically?"
+Fluttershy asked, "What made you realize you liked Pinkie romantically?"

-Rarity answered, "how she can always makes me smile.
+Rarity answered, "How she can always make me smile.
 She is always doing her best to make everypony smile.
 Whenever I'm having a bad day, she is always there for me.
-Even her just being with me makes me feel better."
+Even her just around me makes me feel better.

-"Her creativity, if I'm out of ideas for a dress, she tries so hard to help come up with some, sure some of them don't always work, but she gets there in the end."
+"Her creativity, if I'm out of ideas for a dress, she tries so hard to help come up with some, sure some of them don't always work, but she gets there in the end.

 "She's so pretty, my heart skips a beat just looking at her.
 Her smile is just so infectious, it's impossible to not smile back at her.
-Her kisses are like magic, each one makes my head spin and my ears drop."
+Her kisses are like magic, each one makes my head spin and my ears drop.

 "I wish we could spend more time together, but we're both very busy mares," Rarity finished.

-Fluttershy replied, "you should get your wish when you go on your date."
+Fluttershy replied, "You should get your wish when you go on your date."

 "Yes, I'm very excited for it, I can't wait to see what Pinkie has planned, I thought about making a new dress to wear on the date, but I don't really know what type of date she's planning," Rarity said.

-"The idea of going on a date with Rainbow Dash makes me nervous, I would probably ruin it by being too shy," Fluttershy lamented.
+"The idea of going on a date with Rainbow Dash makes me nervous.
+I would probably ruin it by being too shy," Fluttershy lamented.

 "Oh, don't say that, I bet you two would have a lovely time.
 I do hope she says yes, I'm positive you two would be great together!"
 Rarity said.